sdminonne/kubernetes/docs/proposals/workflow.md

 * WorkflowCreated
 * WorkflowStarted
 * WorkflowEnded
+* WorkflowDeleted

-## Relevant use cases out of this proposal
+## Relevant use cases out of scope of this proposal

 * As an admin I want to set quota on workflow resources [#13567](https://github.com/kubernetes/kubernetes/issues/13567).